olof/olof.github.io/_posts/2019-10-16-dns-over-https-over-tor-part3.md

 ```

 Normally, you can make privoxy work for you in more ways, like
-stripping privacy leakages, but since we'll only use it to proxy
+stripping privacy leakages, but since we'll only use it to proxy HTTPS
-HTTPS traffic privoxy won't be able to very much as it's all
+traffic privoxy won't be able to very much as it's all encrypted.
+But
-encrypted.
-But we do control the HTTP client, k
+we do control the HTTP client, so we can take efforts to avoid leaking
+privacy information that is normally associated with HTTP requests,
+especially browser generated requests (no cookie jar, no HTTP
+user-agent string).

+Ironically, stripping away identifiable information from an HTTP
+request can make the request more fingerprintable (e.g. not as many
+requests lack a User-Agent string and come from a Tor endpoint).
+I
+hope I can make the DoH over Tor proxy work well enough to be widely
+usable *or* through these blog posts inspire somebody else to do so.

 ### Implementation

 A first go at it: Using [AnyEvent][cpan/AnyEvent] and
 [AnyEvent::Handle::UDP][cpan/AnyEvent::Handle::UDP], we set up a
 resolver that accepts UDP datagrams.
 On each incoming packet, we
-forward the payload (a regular DNS packet) to the HTTP endpoint
+forward the payload (a regular DNS packet) to the HTTP endpoint listed
-listed in `$uri`, via the proxy specified in `$proxy`.
-The
+in `$uri`, via the proxy specified in `$proxy`.
+The payload of the
-payload of the HTTP response (again, a normal DNS packet) is sent
+HTTP response (again, just a normal DNS packet) is sent back to the
-back to the original DNS querier.
+original DNS querier.

 We use [AnyEvent::HTTP][cpan/AnyEvent::HTTP] as HTTP client, but
 since it doesn't support socks proxies, we use the http proxy